Expert Orthopedic Consultations

 - X-Rays available on-site

 - Your child is seen by on orthopedic clinician on your first visit

 - Significantly lower costs (over ER visit)

-- Leave fully treated in under 70 minutes
+- Leave fully treated in less than one hour

 - Save time, money and avoid multiple appointments to get the care your child needs!

 As a parent, you understand your child’s risk of being injured doesn’t take a break.
 When accidents happen, and you need pediatric orthopedics services immediately, call or stop by OrthoNOW.
 Let us help you get your child back in the game – on or off the field!

 Arthritis literally means “inflammation of a joint.
 A joint is where the ends of two or more bones meet.
 A smooth tissue of cartilage covers the ends of bones in a joint.
 Cartilage cushions the bone and allows the joint to move easily without the friction that would come with bone-on-bone contact.

 Osteoarthritis is caused by wear and tear on the articular cartilage through the natural aging process, constant use, or trauma.
 The cartilage covering the bone ends wears away and bone rubs against bone causing pain and swelling.

 Rheumatoid Arthritis affects many parts of the body, but mainly the joints.
 The joint lining swells, invading surrounding tissues.
 Swelling, pain, and stiffness usually develop, even when the joint is not used often or at all.